Kodiologist/Citematic/README.rst

-Citematic::Get uses EBSCOhost_, IDEAS_ (i.e., RePEc_), and CrossRef_ to get bibliographic data for search terms.
+Citematic::Get uses EBSCOhost_, the `Library of Congress`_, IDEAS_ (i.e., RePEc_), and CrossRef_ to get bibliographic data for search terms.
 In the case of EBSCOhost, it also tries to get full-text URLs.
 It returns at most one result per invocation, so if you aren't looking for a specific item, you're probably better off with the web interfaces.

 The actual output of the ``get`` function provided by Citematic::Get is a nested data structure of `Citation Style Language`_ 1.0 variables (as specified in `the input data schema`__, except that no ``id`` is provided).
 The included Python module "quickbib" uses citeproc-py_ to generate bibliographies from CSL data using `any CSL style you like`__ (but with special support for APA style).
 Citematic::QuickBib provides a Perl interface to quickbib, and the Perl script ``cite`` provides a handy command-line interface to the whole mess.
 Finally, Citematic::COinS has a function ``coins`` to generate `ContextObjects in Spans`_ (COinS) from CSL input data.